BLumia/blumia.github.io/Creative.md

 Deepin File Manager is the default file manager app for Deepin Desktop Enviroment.
 I taking part in refacting code for some componments like the left sidebar and the top crumb bar / address bar, and also did some bugfix.

-Actually I am working in Deepin Inc. and that's what I am working on.
+Actually I am working in Deepin Inc. and that's what I am mainly working on.
 I also working on some other projects which is also a part of Deepin Desktop Enviroment, but what I have done is mainly focus on the file manager app so I just list this one here.
 </details>

 <details>